GreenFlag31/node-tao/README.md

 V0.0.2: Fix node modules exclusion in files matching for the error template.

+V0.0.3: Data exchange for the official extension, and various improvements.

 ## Credits

 - Syntax and some parts of compilation are based on `eta`.